-French Colonization and Empire, Atlantic & Indian Oceans, Early America, Early Modern World, Comparative History, Global Legal History, Networks of Knowledge and Power, Spatial History, Business History, Gender & Families, Slavery & Abolition
+French Colonization and Empire, Atlantic & Indian Oceans, Early America, Early Modern World, Comparative History, Global Legal History, Networks of Knowledge and Power, Spatial History, History of Capitalism/Business History, Gender & Families, Slavery & Abolition

 - “The Martinican Model: Colonial Magistrates and the Seventeenth-Century Origins of a Global Judicial Elite,” in The Torrid Zone: Colonization and Cultural Interaction in the Seventeenth-Century Caribbean, ed.
 Louis H. Roper, 149–61.
 The Carolina Lowcountry and the Atlantic World.
 Columbia, SC: University of South Carolina Press, 2018.

 - “Recovering the Debris of Fortunes between France and Its Colonies in the 18th Century.”
 Journal of Social History 51, no. 4 (Summer 2018). doi:10.1093/jsh/shw135.